-Visitors to Cormorant point on Floreana can enjoy a panga dingy ride along the coast looking for wildlife, an easy trek to two beaches, and free time to swim or snorkel.
+Flroeana's Cormorant Point is a Galapagos Cruise visitor site.
+Here you can enjoy a panga dingy ride along the coast looking for wildlife, an easy trek to two beaches, plus free time to swim or snorkel.

-Snorkeling is only possible from the olivine beach, and can have some wonderful surprises.
-Sea turtles, reef fish, sea lions and white-tipped reef sharks all frequent these waters, and penguins can occasionally be observed too.
+Snorkeling is only possible from the olivine beach and can provide some wonderful surprises.
+Sea turtles, reef fish, sea lions, and white-tipped reef sharks all frequent these waters, and penguins can occasionally be observed here too.

-Floreana island’s Devils Crown is considered by many to be one of the very best Galapagos snorkel sites.
+Floreana Island’s Devil's Crown is considered by many as one of the very best Galapagos Islands snorkel sites.
 The currents here are strong though, so only enter the water if you are a comfortable swimmer.

-The Devils Crown is a sunken volcanic crater.
-It does actually look like a crown, with spikes peaking out from the ocean in a semi-circle.
+The Devil's Crown is a picturesque sunken volcanic crater.
+Not surprisingly it does look rather like a crown, with spikes peaking out from the ocean in a semi-circle.
 Coral reefs adorn the inside of the crown, attracting an incredible array of sea life.
-Colorful fish species are all around; try to spot hieroglyphic hawkfish, Yellowtail grunts, Tiger Snake Eels, Angel Fish, Balloon Fish, Wrasse and Amberjacks.
-Larger creatures like whitetip reef sharks, sea turtles, marble and eagle rays, and sea lions also love the protected reef in the Devils Crown.
-If your luck is really in then you might even spot a hammerhead or Galapagos penguin cruising through.
+Colorful fish species are all around; look out for hieroglyphic hawkfish, Yellowtail grunts, Tiger Snake Eels, Angel Fish, Balloon Fish, Wrasse, and Amberjacks.
+Larger creatures like whitetip reef sharks, sea turtles, marble and eagle rays, and sea lions also love the protected reef in the Devil's Crown.
+If your luck is really in then you might even spot a Scalloped Hammerhead Shark or Galapagos penguin cruising through.

-Overhead visitors can also enjoy seabird watching.
-Red-billed tropicbirds, herons, pelicans and blue-footed boobies nest in the crevasses of the crater walls, and dive into the ocean feeding on the fish.
+From the pangy dingy visitors can also spot enjoy seabirds.
+Red-billed tropicbirds, herons, pelicans, and blue-footed boobies nest in the crevasses of the crater walls and dive into the ocean to feed on fish.

-Finally we have the small islets off of Floreana’s coast that are sometimes included into yacht cruise itineraries.
+Last by not least we have various small islets off of Floreana’s coast that are often included in Galapagos cruise itineraries.
 Galapagos dolphins enjoy these waters, as do sea birds.

-Enderby is renowned as a snorkel site with large quantity of sharks.
+Enderby is renowned as a snorkel site with a large quantity of sharks.
 Gardner islet has interesting rock formations and large caves.
 Champion is another excellent snorkeling site.
-Champion and Gardner islets are also the last refuge of the endangered Floreana Mockingbird – the only place at Galapagos where it is possible to see them.
+Champion and Gardner's islets are also the last refuge of the endangered Floreana Mockingbird – the only place in Galapagos where it is possible to see them.

-Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.
+Note: All wildlife sightings are by their very nature unpredictable.

-In conclusion, Floreana island is an action-packed place for Galapagos tourists.
-Here you can learn more about the unique challenges that faced early settlers, and delve into the Floreana Affair mystery.
-The Galapagos wildlife on Floreana is also captivating, especially the diversity of marine life at Floreana snorkel sites.
-We hope you enjoy your time at Floreana island, and have time to visit some of all these spectacular visitor sites.
+In conclusion, Floreana Island is an action-packed place for Galapagos tourists to visit.
+It's the best Galapagos Islands site to learn more about the unique challenges that faced early settlers.
+You can also delve into the mystery of the famous Floreana Galapagos Affair.
+The Galapagos wildlife on Floreana is also captivating, especially the diversity of marine life at Floreana Island snorkel sites. so, we hope you have enjoyed our Floreana Island blog post, and now feel inspired to visit for yourselves.